First-Principles Theory of Five- and Six-Phonon Scatterings: Abstract

 \section{Abstract}

 Higher-order phonon scatterings beyond fourth order remain largely unexplored despite their potential importance in strongly anharmonic materials at elevated temperatures.
-We develop a comprehensive theoretical formalism for first-principles calculation of five- and six-phonon scatterings using Green's function techniques based on a diagrammatic formalism, and systematically investigate multi-phonon interactions in Si, MgO, and BaO from room temperature to near melting points.
-Our calculation reveals dramatically different material-dependent behaviors: while five- and six-phonon processes remain negligible in Si, they become increasingly important in MgO and completely dominant in BaO near its melting point, where they surpass three- and four-phonon scattering intensity and significantly reduce lattice thermal conductivity.
-We demonstrate that the strength of higher-order interactions is primarily governed by interatomic force constants, with BaO exhibiting five- and six-phonon scattering rates over one order of magnitude stronger than MgO despite identical crystal structures, due to large scattering space space arising from softened harmonic interactions.
-Our work establishes the theoretical foundation for understanding lattice dynamics and thermal transport in strongly anharmonic materials and at elevated temperatures.
+We develop a theoretical formalism for first-principles calculation of five- and six-phonon scatterings using Green's function techniques based on a diagrammatic formalism, and systematically investigate multi-phonon interactions in Si, MgO, and BaO from room temperature to near melting points.
+Our calculations reveal dramatically different material-dependent behaviors: while five- and six-phonon processes remain negligible in Si even at high temperatures, they become increasingly important in MgO near its melting point (3100~K) and in BaO at intermediate temperatures (1200~K).
+Most remarkably, five- and six-phonon scatterings surpass three- and four-phonon scattering intensity in BaO near its melting point (2100~K), reducing lattice thermal conductivity by over 50\%.
+We demonstrate that the strength of higher-order interactions is primarily governed by interatomic force constants, with BaO exhibiting five- and six-phonon scattering rates over one order of magnitude stronger than MgO despite identical crystal structures, due to large scattering phase space arising from softened harmonic interactions.
+Our work provides theoretical insights into the lattice dynamics and thermal transport in strongly anharmonic materials and at elevated temperatures.

-Atomic vibrations fundamentally govern a material's thermal, electronic, and mechanical properties, with profound implications for lattice thermal transport~\cite{mills1995heat}, electron-phonon interactions~\cite{ziman1960electrons,giustino2017electron}, and the development of next-generation thermal management materials~\cite{Bell1457}.
+Atomic vibrations significantly influence a material's thermal, electronic, and mechanical properties, with profound implications for lattice thermal transport~\cite{mills1995heat,zheng2021advances}, electron-phonon interactions~\cite{ziman1960electrons,giustino2017electron}, and the development of next-generation thermal management materials~\cite{Bell1457}.
 In crystalline solids, these vibrations are elegantly described through phonons—quantized collective excitations that traditionally begin with the harmonic approximation~\cite{wallace1998thermodynamics}, treating atomic displacements as simple oscillators.
-However, this idealized framework fails to capture the rich physics of real materials, which requires the inclusion of anharmonic effects arising from higher-order atomic interactions~\cite{Cowley1968, wallace1998thermodynamics, srivastava1990physics}.
+However, this idealized framework fails to capture the rich physics of real materials, which requires the inclusion of anharmonic effects arising from higher-than-2nd-order atomic interactions~\cite{Cowley1968, wallace1998thermodynamics, srivastava1990physics}.